A unified weighting framework for evaluating nearest neighbour classification: Results

 \subsection{FNN}

-For FNN, we will consider reciprocally linear and reciprocally squared distance-weights, as well as Samworth distance-weights and a combination of Samworth rank- and distance-weights, since we found in the previous Subsection that these latter two perform well for classical NN.
+For FNN, we consider reciprocally linear and reciprocally quadratic distance-weights, as well as Samworth distance-weights and a combination of Samworth rank- and distance-weights, since we found in the previous Subsection that these latter two perform well for classical NN.

 As with NN, FNN performs significantly better with Boscovich distance than with either Euclidean ($p < 0.025$) or Chebyshev ($p < 8.3 \cdot 10^{-7}$) distance.